BioDevOps/basicsetup/README.md

 #### How to change Galaxy port 28080 to 80

-1. Check 80 is used or not.
+1. Check port 80 is used or not.
+1. If port 80 is used, stop the service.
 1. Change port 28080 to 80 by editing `/usr/local/galaxy-bitwf/scripts/start_bitwf.sh`. `-p 28080:80` to `-p 80:80`

 #### Why Galaxy default port is 28080 ?